rugg2/rugg2.github.io/index.md

 - functional programming makes parallelisation easier, as avoiding mutable variables by design helps with concurrency
 - scala mixes 2 principal forms of polymorphism: subtyping and generics.
 The two main interactions areas are bounds and variance

-**Matlab**.
-When I followed Andrew Ng's Stanford Machine Learning course, I did quite a few mini-projects that led me to write classic machine learning algorithms from first principle (algorithmics and matrix computations).
-- digits recognition - neural networks (we wrote the forward and backpropagation algorithms ourselves).
-- email spam classifier - simple natural language processing using stemming and bagging.
-- house price prediction - linear regression.
-- recommender systems for movie rating - collaborative filtering.
-- anomaly detection to spot failing servers on a network - typical example of unsupervised learning, here using a simple multivariate gaussian kernel
-- image compression - K-means and PCA.

 **Python**.
-When I followed Jose Portilla's course on data science, I did quite a few mini-projects.
+While following online courses, I did quite a few mini-projects.
 Those were very simple and top-level, but a good excuse to get up to date with the popular python tools people use in data science today: Numpy, Pandas, Matplotlib, Seaborn, Plotly, SciKit Learn, Python SQL interface, SciPy, TensorFlow, NLTK.
+- How SHAP values enable feature importance estimation for any kind of models, making traditionally black-box ML models interpretable
+- Survival model, in particular how to model censored data (e.g. a patient that left a trial halfway through at say 12 months and didn't die while being monitored: there is information in the fact they didn't die after 12 months, but how to capture it in prognosis models?)
 - Yelp ratings' prediction from comments - simple natural language processing (Bag-of-words, get rid of common words, TFIDF, inverse document frequency).
 - SMS spam classifier - simple natural language processing, multinomial naive bayes (Irvine dataset).
 - handwritten digits (MNIST dataset) - TensorFlow and multi-layer perceptrons.